indigo-astronomy/indigo/indigo_drivers/ccd_fli/README.md

 indigo_server indigo_ccd_fli

+## Status: Stable

+Driver is developed and tested with:
+FLI PL9000

 ## NOTES
 ### Requires Kernel Driver (Linux only)
 This INDIGO driver requires Linux kernel driver to work.
 The kernel driver is available for download here: